-American Wanderer Summer Camp offers 2-week sessions exploring America’s National Parks in Arizona, Colorado, Idaho, Montana, New Mexico, South Dakota, Utah and Wyoming for kids ages 11 to 17.
-Children of active duty, Reserve, National Guard, retired and former service members are all eligible to apply for their scholarship.
+American Wanderer Summer Camp offers military discounts on their 2-week sessions that explore America’s National Parks in Arizona, Colorado, Idaho, Montana, New Mexico, South Dakota, Utah and Wyoming for kids ages 11 to 17.
+Call them at 203-557-3339 for details on the discount.

-The Armed Services YMCA or ASYMCA offers junior enlisted families the chance to participate in family, youth, and teen camps year-round at their 34 branches and affiliates.
-These camps and other free programs, in partnership with groups like the USO and Newman’s Own Foundation, aim to provide support to military families.
+The Armed Services YMCA or ASYMCA offers junior enlisted families the chance to participate in family, youth, and teen camps year-round at our branches and affiliate locations.
+ASYMCA camps and retreats provide much needed recreational and bonding opportunities for military children and families who have experienced multiple deployments.
+These programs are free or offered at low-cost.
 Camps and other programs vary by location, so check with your local ASYMCA for more details.

 Camp Corral is a free one-week camp for military kids aged 8 to 15.
 Although it is open to all military children, priority is given to children of wounded, disabled or fallen service members.
-There are 23 camps in 19 states.
 The week is filled with fun outdoor activities like canoeing, swimming, fishing, arts and crafts, ropes course challenge, archery, and horseback riding.
 The week also encourages campers to create friendships and bond with other kids who share similar family situations.

-Teen Adventure Camps are for military teens aged 14 to 18.
-These camps, which take place throughout the country, are scheduled through February 2017 at little to no cost.
+Teen Adventure Camps are for military teens aged 14 to 18, and they take place throughout the country at little to no cost.
 They include fun outdoor activities whitewater rafting, hiking, rock climbing, winter camping, backpacking, mountain biking.

 Thanks to the National Military Family Association, Operation Purple Camp supports military children by offering a free week of camp.
 These camps help military kids learn coping skills and connect them with other kids going through the same things.
 The camps are open to all military children of all ranks and services.